 If you’re moving, one of the expenses you might have is paying a security deposit if you need to establish utility service for your new residence or transfer your current service to another location.

 Many utility companies will waive this fee if you have a good credit score, which can save you something in the range of $100-200, as Irby confirms.

-A good credit score will help you secure low rates on major purchases, so you can have the financing you need to enjoy these investments.
+Maintaining a good credit score will help you secure low rates on major purchases, so you can have the financing you need to enjoy these investments.
 In order to do so, it’s important to check your credit score regularly.

 Credit Sense is a tool that can help you stay on top of your credit by providing your latest credit score and report.
 Available to all Minster Bank customers through the mobile app and online banking, it’s free to use and will NOT impact your credit score.
 Click below to learn more.

 This blog was originally published in July 2020 and updated in January 2023 by Minster Bank.
 Includes copyrighted material of IMakeNews, Inc. and its suppliers